 Intercultural Student Fellowship

-ISF brings together American and International students to promote safe intercultural dialogue, to broaden cultural understanding, and to build intercultural relationships on campus that can carry over into ministry in the future.
+ISF brings together American and International students to promote safe intercultural dialogue, to broaden cultural understanding, and to build intercultural relationships on campus that can carry over into future ministry.

 Korean Student Fellowship